dkarhi/iblt/README.md

 iblt[2] # => 2
 ```

-Delete and item from the IBLT and verify deletion:
+Delete an item from the IBLT and verify deletion:

 ```ruby
 iblt.delete(1,1) # => nil